Baby Goat Stopped Taking Bottle: Navigating the Transition to Solid Food

 Baby Goat Refusing Bottle: Shock Factor or Fear?

 The shock factor is the first thing to consider.
-If you were given a bottle for the first time, wouldn’t you be scared and a little bit hesitant to take it from someone else at first?
+If you were given a bottle for the first time, wouldn’t you be scared and hesitant to take it from someone else?

 It’s natural for baby goats (not unlike humans) to need some time to get accustomed to something new.
-Try letting your baby goat eat from his mother’s udder with no manufactured interference for a few days
+Try letting your baby goat eat from his mother’s udder without manufactured interference for a few days.

 If he still refuses to take the bottle, gently try once again.
 But if he does the same thing again, you may have to look at other factors.